 Ricordi Berlin is the German branch of Casa Ricordi.
 The roster includes Meyerbeer, Zemlinsky, Haas, Klaus Huber, Neuwirth and Poppe.

-Ricordi London, the British branch of Casa Ricordi, publishes composers such as Fujikura, Fitkin, Phibbs and Adam Schoenberg.
+Ricordi London, the British branch of Casa Ricordi, publishes composers such as Fujikura, Fitkin, Hopkins, Phibbs, Huang Ruo, Adam Schoenberg and Venables.

 The story of Casa Ricordi is inseparable from the history of the last two centuries of Italian music, and in particular, Italian opera, with composers such as Bellini, Donizetti, Puccini, Rossini and Verdi.